bitcraze/crazyflie-clients-python/docs/installation/install.md

 # Installing from latest release

-If you are planning to not do any developement on the client itself, we highly recommend you to install the cfclient according to latest release (as according of the instructions described) and not from source ([from these instructions](#installing-from-source)).
+If you are planning to not do any development on the client itself, we highly recommend you to install the cfclient according to latest release (as according of the instructions described) and not from source ([from these instructions](#installing-from-source)).

 Make sure that you have installed the [prerequisites](#prerequisites-installation)!